Search

 Article by Akwasi Duodu

-Is your workplace pension going to be enough?
+Is your workplace pension going to be enough to retire on?

 The government introduced auto-enrolment in 2012 to help more people save for their retirement.
 At first glance, it has been a rip-roaring success.
 Workplace pension participation has doubled from 42% in 2012 to 86% in 2021.
 It started off with the biggest employers enrolling new staff into pension schemes.
 Soon, smaller employers came on board until one-man bands and sole traders were auto enrolling their staff.

 Great news, right?
 Well, yes.
-The trouble is that once someone joins a pension scheme through work, they tend to believe that their retirement is sorted.
-But is it?
-With most people paying the absolute minimum allowable into their pension, is their pension going to be enough when they retire?
+The trouble is that once someone joins a pension scheme through work, they tend to believe their retirement is sorted.

 Is a workplace pension better than a personal pension?